feziodoshi/feziodoshi.github.io/_pages/about.md

 * **On the mechanistic interpretability side,** we build a decomposition framework that separates positional and semantic information in Vision Transformers via spectral factorization of the query–key interaction, allowing us to isolate the circuits that govern internal information flow.

-* **On the brain/neural side,** I examine the tuning and topographic organization of visual representations in humans and vision models, characterizing how perceptual grouping mechanisms (e.g., contour integration) emerge and spatialy organize via self-organinzing constraints.
+* **On the brain/neural side,** I examine the tuning and topographic organization of visual representations in humans and vision models, characterizing how perceptual grouping mechanisms (e.g., contour integration) emerge and spatialy organize via self-organizing constraints.

 <!-- mid-level perceptual grouping mechanisms give rise to object-shape perception in humans and vision models. -->